77even/Fast-nnUNet/distillation/README.md

 3. 👨‍🏫 **Multi-teacher Ensemble Learning**:
    - Simultaneously leverage ensemble knowledge from probabilistic maps of multiple teacher models (different folds), instead of having to reason about each of the 5 folded models once and pool the predictions
+   - Simplify and get rid of nnUNet's original idea of finding the best model after training a 5-fold model
    - Capture complementary information between models, improving generalization ability

 ## 🔧 Installation Requirements